saimgulay/TouchDesigner-WekinatorControlCHOP/README.md

 5. Start Wekinator and enable “OSC Control of GUI”.
 6. Use toggle/pulse parameters to control and monitor in real time.

-> For complete usage instructions, see the full manual included below.
+> For more information on parameters, see below.

 ## File Structure